 Ofgem launched a SCR on the 4th August 2017 on the Targeted Charging Review.
 One aspect of this is looking into residual charges via a Significant Code Review, which the Working Group believes does not impact this CP.
 It is therefore suggested that unless directed otherwise by the Authority that this CP should continue to be developed.

-The Working Group is also aware of a further initiative called the Active Network Scheme however this is currently subject to further development work.>
+The Working Group is also aware of a further initiative called the Active Network Scheme however this is currently subject to further development work.

+<Placeholder for the addition of text related to the access and forward looking charges consultation issued by Ofgem>

+<Placeholder for addition of text related to the Open Networks Project and Future Worlds consultation, specifically Transmission Exit as a service.>

 Consumer Impacts

 . <put here the impact assessment based on the new legal text and model>.